elephantscale/es-training-new/course-outlines/Hadoop-Advanced.md

 Hadoop is more than just a product.
 It is an ecosystem that facilitates big data.
-While basic familiarity with Hadoop is helpful, a deeper look at the components of the Hadoop ecosystem, including Hive, Hbase, and Spark, will leadto much greater insights from taht data.
+While basic familiarity with Hadoop is helpful, a deeper look at the components of the Hadoop ecosystem, including Hive, HBase, and Spark, will lead to much greater insights from that data.

 ## Duration: 2 days
 ## Audience: Business analysts, Software developers, Managers
 ## Prerequisites:
- * Familiarity with Hadoop / Hive / Hbase / Spark
+ * Familiarity with Hadoop / Hive / HBase / Spark
  * Be able to navigate Linux command line

 ## Lab environment: